tapeinosyne/resolarized-textual/README.md

 …
 ```

-You can open a Finder window directly therein by clicking this `textual://` link to the [textual://custom-styles-folder](custom styles folder).
+You can also open a Finder window directly therein by launching `textual://custom-styles-folder` from a browser.

 ## Configuration